solid/data-interoperability-panel/resource-metadata/hypothesis.md

 ACL metadata resources are discoverable by the client via ```rel=acl```.

-An ACL metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.
+An ACL metadata resource MUST be deleted when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 To access or manage an ACL meta resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.